-Since its foundation, guided by the Corporate Philosophy of "We deliver an inspirational experience to our customers worldwide through our technology, and contribute to society as a brand you can trust," TACHI-S has pursued quality assurance under the following quality policy, with the aim of realizing not only the quality that customers require, but also "inspirational quality," which will meet potential needs that even customers themselves are not aware of.
+Guided by the Corporate Philosophy of "To live in harmony with individuals and society and to put smiles on people's faces by continuously creating living spaces of comfort and enrichment" TACHI-S has pursued quality assurance under the following quality policy, with the aim of realizing not only the quality that customers require, but also "inspirational quality," which will meet potential needs that even customers themselves are not aware of.

 By sharing this policy across the entire TACHI-S Group in 14 countries around the world, we work as a united force to enhance customer satisfaction and provide trusted and inspirational products to customers the world over.